-Furthermore, additional native tree and shrub species will be established, where practical, between the ground level lighting screen and Muswellbrook to improve visual integration over time.
+Furthermore, additional native tree and shrub species will be established, between the ground level lighting screens and Muswellbrook to improve visual integration over time.
+This will be achieved with planting programs occurring in autumn and spring annually.
+Planting methods will include tube stock hand planting in targeted areas.